AdobeDocs/advertising.en/help/search-social-commerce/admin/conversion-metrics/conversion-tag-google.md

    1. Click **[!UICONTROL Generate]**.

-After you create the tag, implement it on the websites from which you want to track the conversion metric.
+1. Copy the conversion tag and implement it on the websites from which you want to track the conversion metric.

    See "Installing the [!DNL Google] tag" in the [!DNL Google Ads] help to "[2.
 Set up your Google tag](https://support.google.com/google-ads/answer/12215519)."

+1. Click **[!UICONTROL Done].**

 Once you add the tags to your website and they begin firing, [!DNL Google Ads] records conversions on the website.
 Search, Social, & Commerce syncs the conversions daily.
 For more information about the data that's synced, see "[[!DNL Google Ads] conversion data in Search, Social, & Commerce](/help/search-social-commerce/campaign-management/introduction/google-conversion-data.md).